Rules and Guidelines for IAU Scientific Meetings

 3.2.
 Scientific Organising Committee

 Given the international nature of the Union, IAU Meetings are by definition internationally oriented.
-A well-balanced distribution of the proposed SOC members and also of the proposed key speakers, in terms of geography and gender, is essential.
+A well-balanced distribution, in terms of geography and gender, of the proposed SOC members and of the proposed key speakers, is essential.
 Less than one third of the SOC membership and of the key speakers should come from a single country.
-As a matter of fact, the SOC membership should reflect, in a balanced way, the current activity in the field.
+The SOC membership should reflect, in a balanced way, the current activity in the field.

-While the science is the key element in assessing the scientific value of a proposal, the composition of the SOC is also a relevant parameter in the evaluation.
+While the science is the key element in assessing the merit of a proposal, the composition of the SOC is also a relevant parameter in the evaluation.

-The SOC of a Meeting has the overall responsibility for its scientific standards and should ensure coverage of the principal topics of the field proposed.
+The SOC has the overall responsibility for the Meeting scientific standards and should ensure coverage of the principal topics of the field proposed.
 The SOC is responsible for the scientific, gender, and geographical balance of the meeting in three main aspects:

 (a) the definition of the scientific programme, including the choice and distribution of topics for individual sessions, and the selection of invited reviews, invited papers, contributed papers and poster papers; the poster sessions should be organised providing adequate time and structure, preferably allowing for time slots with poster’s authors available by the poster and ready to present a short oral summary, or at least answer questions and engage in discussions;